holdfenytolvaj/pogi/docs/transaction.md

     }
 ```

-##Long lasting connection
+##Dedicated connection
+PgDb use connection pool, so it run every query in a random connection from the pool.
+Connection pool size can be set at connection time with "poolSize" attribute, see [connection](/connection).
-If you want to use variables, or set the searchpath, you can use long lasting connection,
+Sometimes single connection mode is desired (ex: execute an SQL file), or if you want to use variables, or set the `search_path`.
-that is similar to transactions.
+It is posibble and its usage very similar to transactions. `dedicatedConnectionBegin()` will create a new PgDb instance which is now in a dedicated connection mode.
+All further query will be run in the same connection, no pool is used.
+Programmer responsibe to close dedicated connection with `dedicatedConnectionEnd()` to avoid leaking.
+If closed, connection will get back to the pool and pgdb instance will work in pool mode.

 ```js
 pgdb = await PgDb.connect(..);